VitaliiPolishchuk/knu-testing/README.md

 #Read data from file and print words, that have vowels > consonants

-Exist classes for Junit5, TestNG and Mokito testing
+Exist branches for Junit5, TestNG and Mokito testing